loading basketball nba ishaan mishra

 Leveraging features such as Instagram Live we were able to showcase different closets, sneaker color ways, and have conversations with athletes like Kevin Durant or designers like Sean Wotherspoon where the six degrees of separation between the influencer and the audience was minimal.
 Like I have said before in terms of my philosophy on the team stream app or our social moments team, the more barriers you can remove between the content and the audience the better.

+Outside of unboxing sneakers, one of the major things that BR Kicks was lacking was talent centric video series that actually looked into the sneaker industry and spoke with the creators who were making their mark in the Kicks space.
+One of the major directives as BR Kicks grew to more than just a social presence the team and I wanted to develop more formalized episodic series that could focus on individuals within the community.
 The initial experiment which kicked this type of content off was our Preheat series which I helped produce with the rest of our Kicks team and focused on the come up of artist Joshua Vides who we had apply his signature style to a pair of Off White Jordan 1's.
 These type of intimate profiles allowed us to distill the backgrounds of these sneaker influencers into bite size pieces of content that could be consumed in an informative manner and thereby making our audience smarter sneaker customers.
 The show would go on to be a staple in our decks we would take out to market to work with sneaker brands and was exemplary in showing what BR Kicks really stood for.

 One of the important aspects that allowed the Bleacher Report Kicks brand to flourish under my guidance was a strong partnership with our talent team and our BR entertainment team that helped to produce our original serialized concepts.
 By dipping our toe in original programming, I had a chance to test out my skills as a creative executive and producer who helped coordinate the overall look and feel of different sneaker show franchises while also helping on the production side in terms of camera angles, shot blocking, set design, and sound and even appearing on a couple episodes as a host.
 These type of content experiments really helped me develop a taste for how to create successful web series and how to best work within the schedules and needs of our talent department.